College Park (Charleston): Stadium Usage

 Elvis Presley played a concert at College Park on June 28, 1956, to a crowd of 4,000.

 College Park was the primary shooting location for the 1998 film Major League: Back to the Minors, in which it was called "Buzz Stadium."

 College Park hosted some of baseball's greatest players of all time including Ty Cobb and Shoeless Joe Jackson.

-College Park said goodbye to professional baseball in 1996 when the Class A Tampa Bay Devil Rays affiliate, now a Tampa Bay Rays affiliate, Charleston RiverDogs left the stadium for Joseph P. Riley Jr. Park, a new facility on the banks of the Ashley River in Charleston.
+College Park said goodbye to professional baseball in 1996 when the Class A Charleston RiverDogs left the stadium for Joseph P. Riley Jr. Park, a new facility on the banks of the Ashley River in Charleston.

 The stadium was home to 1990 The Citadel Bulldogs baseball team for their memorable College World Series run.
 That season also began nineteen consecutive years of Charleston hosting the Southern Conference baseball tournament, which followed the Bulldogs move to Riley Park in 1997.

-Charleston's Burke High School will play its home games at College Park for the 2013 season while their own stadium is under construction.
+Charleston's Burke High School played its home games at College Park for the 2013 season while their own stadium was under construction.